iacopomasi/AI-ML-Unit-2/material.md

 ## 📚 Textbooks

-There is not a single textbook but suggested are:
+There is not a single textbook.
+Suggested are as follows; The first two are the ones we used.
+For Deep Learning part we use “Dive into Deep Learning”.

 | Topic           | Authors       | Book |
 | :-------------: |:-------------:|:-------------:|